ORB-SfMLearner: ORB-Guided Self-supervised Visual Odometry with Selective Online Adaptation

 Based on the network output depth and the predicted relative pose transformation, we can project one frame to another.
 For instance, we synthesize the \(I_{t+1}'\) by projecting \(I_t\).
 Comparing it with the real \(I_{t+1}\), we compute a photometric reconstruction error to form the self-supervised constraint.
 This is the fundamental principle for self-supervised VO.
 Furthermore, in order to enforce depth scale consistency, we adopt the geometry consistency loss proposed in~\cite{jia2021scsfm}.

-Finally, in the test phase, both the PoseNet and the DepthNet optimize their parameters based on the current testing snippet.
-Our online adaptation algorithm rapidly update and choose the most suitable parameters for estimating camera ego-motion and depth.
-Unlike during training where we avoid overfitting, we actually aim for the model to overfit on the current tested snippet.
+Finally, in the test phase, both the PoseNet and the DepthNet optimize their parameters based on the given input.
+Our online adaptation algorithm rapidly updates and chooses the most suitable parameters for estimating camera ego-motion and depth.
+Unlike during training, where we avoid overfitting, we actually aim for the model to overfit on the current tested snippet.